 8/10 = 89-91 points

 Very Good Wine.
-These wines generally fulfil many of the expectations when factoring structure, body, flavours and aromatics, but certain character flaws are what prevent these wines from reaching excellent or outstanding status.
-On the value spectrum, 89 represents a low QPR relative to its quality, with 91 being the highest possible score for value.
+These wines generally fulfil many of the expectations when factoring structure, body, flavours and aromatics, but certain minor character flaws are what prevent these wines from reaching excellent or outstanding status.
+On the value spectrum, 89 represents a low QPR relative to its overall quality, with 91 being the highest possible score for value.
 A score of 90 is widely viewed as the benchmark for value-quality balance.

 7/10 = 87-88 points